influxdata/docs-v2/content/influxdb/clustered/reference/influxql/functions/aggregates.md

 #### Missing InfluxQL functions

-Some InfluxQL functions are in the process of being rearchitected to work with the InfluxDB IOx storage engine.
+Some InfluxQL functions are in the process of being rearchitected to work with the InfluxDB 3.0 storage engine.
 If a function you need is not here, check the [InfluxQL feature support page](/influxdb/clustered/reference/influxql/feature-support/#function-support) for more information.
 {{% /note %}}